fysilf5z/MCP_agent_Tools/README.md

-MCP with Local Tools Langchain will  work with LLM .
+Project 1 :MCP with Local Tools Langchain will  work with LLM .

 Using Langchain and ::Langchain MCP adapters Local Ollama Installed MCP Cli